mvinduwara/mvinduwara/README.md

 ----------------------

 * ✉️  You can contact me at [mvinduwara@gmail.com](mailto:mvinduwara@gmail.com)
-* 🧠  I'm learning react native
+* 🧠  I'm learning react
 * 🤝  I'm open to collaborating on projects

 ### Skills